About Us2024-09-19T11:50:30-07:00

 Thrift Store

-In-kind donations are prepared for sale in the Thrift Store, or given out free of charge to those in need at our Giveway House.
+In-kind donations are prepared for sale in the Thrift Store, or given out free of charge to those in need.
 Proceeds from our Thrift Store help fund our free programs and services for our guests.

 Our History